County modifies landfill fees

 "Green waste is an issue where it’s never been charged for.
 And so because of that, it’s been abused," Scott said.
 "People outside of Summit County have brought their waste [here] because other landfills do charge for that material.

-Part of the fee schedule resolution, which was passed 4-1 at last Wednesday’s County Council, is that it will no longer charge by the type of vehicle an individual is driving in to the landfill, but rather the weight of the material.
+Part of the fee schedule resolution, which was passed 4-1 several weeks ago by the County Council, is that it will no longer charge by the type of vehicle an individual is driving in to the landfill, but rather the weight of the material.
 Incoming material will be charged $25 a ton and there will be a $10 minimum for up to 800 lbs. of material.

 The change in fees is necessary, Scott says, because the landfill operation last year was changed from a general fund budget to an Enterprise Fund.
 This means it is no longer funded by property tax revenues but rather is based on the revenues the landfills have coming in at the scales.